wafflepie/redux-syringe/docs/getting-started/quick-start.md

 # Quick Start

-Let's take a look on how we'd use Redux Tools in a simple React application.
+Let's take a look on how we'd use Redux Syringe in a simple React application.

 ## Global Injection

-This is the go-to way to use Redux Tools in standard SPAs.
+This is the go-to way to use Redux Syringe in standard SPAs.

 _**duck.js**_